encoredev/encore/docs/encore-way.md

 ## 3. Ship with confidence and speed

-Instead of spending time setting up complicated build and deployment pipelines, provisioning Kubernetes clusters, databases, and more, Encore Server takes care of setting it all up for you.
+Instead of spending time setting up complicated build and deployment pipelines, provisioning Kubernetes clusters, databases, and more, the Encore Platform takes care of setting it all up for you.

-You can either use Encore Cloud and deploy in true serverless fashion, or connect with your own cloud account and enable Encore to deploy straight there.
+You can either use the built in Encore Cloud and deploy in true serverless fashion, or connect your own cloud account with AWS/Azure/GCP and have Encore deploy there.

 Encore applications automatically scale horizontally, can be run in one or multiple regions, and even across multiple cloud providers.

-### Debug production issues
+### Debug production issues with ease

-Encore comes with state of the art Tracing functionality, which dramatically simplifies finding the source of production issues.
+Encore comes with state of the art Distributed Tracing functionality, which dramatically simplifies finding the source of production issues.
 Is a service slow to respond?
 What data was being passed in to cause a particular bug to surface?
 Tracing makes it easy to find the answer.